 While the University has general regulations governing scholastic eligibility for continuation, departments in the College of Engineering have adopted additional requirements in order to make the best use of the limited facilities and resources available and to provide reasonable assurance of academic success.
-The following criteria and procedures will be applied to all undergraduate students for determining continuance in the major program.
+The following criteria and procedures will be applied to all undergraduate students for determining continuance in the MSE major.

 - A student who has received permission to attend part-time must take at least one course each quarter applicable towards the degree.
 Permission to attend part-time is normally granted if application is made prior to the first day of the quarter for which such status is desired.
-If you wish to apply for part-time status for any given quarter, please write a memo to the MSE Department’s Undergraduate Committee Chair requesting this status and explaining the circumstances surrounding the need to be part-time.
+If you wish to apply for part-time status for any given quarter, please send an email to both the MSE Department’s Undergraduate Advisor requesting this status and explaining the circumstances surrounding the need to be part-time.

 - Each student must maintain satisfactory progress toward the degree.
-The minimum progress acceptable is defined as the completion of at least three courses per calendar year which are applicable toward the B.S. in Materials Science Engineering.
+The minimum progress acceptable is defined as the completion of at least three courses per academic year which are applicable toward the B.S. in Materials Science and Engineering degree.

 - The cumulative grade-point average in all departmental courses must not fall below 2.00.
 If this condition is not met, the student will be placed on departmental warning, then department probation as provided in the Review and Notification of Progress and must achieve a quarterly CUM grade-point average in departmental courses of 2.01 or higher until the cumulative departmental GPA rises above 2.00.

 - Students admitted to the nanoscience and molecular engineering option (NME) must adhere to all the above criteria.
 Since NME coursework is offered in specified quarters only, student must enroll in these courses to be considered making satisfactory progress.
 Students not making satisfactory progress toward the NME option are dropped from that option.